See index to all the chapters for Putting Out the Planetary Fire

 Talking to the Media[30]

 Decide ahead of time what are the key points that you want to make and focus on that.
 Keep to your talking points, not the reporter’s.
 Bring the reporter’s questions back to your points.
-Once you have done a good job of making your points, avoid keeping on talking.
+Once you have done a good job of making your points, avoid continuing to talk.
 The longer you speak, the more likely you are to stray off topic or even make a mistake.
 Invariably whatever point you make that you later regret will be what the reporter highlights.
 Avoid speaking too fast or loudly.
-Remember that you are speaking to a general audience, not experts, so avoid going too deep into technical issues or using “inside jargon.”
+Remember that you are speaking to a general audience, not experts, so avoid going too deep into technical issues or using jargon.

 It is helpful to get training in dealing with the media.
 You can also role play at meetings about how to talk to the media.
 Have someone play the role of the media asking questions.